rwaldron/tc39-notes/es7/2017-01/jan-26.md

 DE: I don't know if I call public/private keywords are like var and let, they modify a declaration.

-MM: Allen is a a short summary of your position, no comma unless we also use the leading keyword?
+MM: Allen is a short summary of your position, no comma unless we also use the leading keyword?

 AWB: I think that might be less confusing if that was the case.
 I like comma separated lists.